 The endocannabinoid system (ECS) allows us to use CBD for pain, anxiety, etc. and enjoy our favorite cannabis plant strains.
 The ECS serves super important functions for our overall health and well-being because it can help regulate our internal biological processes.

 In this article, we will dive in-depth into common questions about what is the endocannabinoid system, as well as, how it works and what it influences.
-Please refer to the articles “Table of Contents” below for specific topics within this article.
+Please refer to the articles “Table of Contents” on the sidebar for specific topics within this article.

 In 1988, the government-funded United States study at St. Louis University School of Medicine officially documented and scientifically proved that mammals (humans, etc) have receptor sites that respond to the chemical compounds found in cannabis.
 These receptor sites are known as neurotransmitters.